 |Why become a hospitalist||Hospitalists Organizations|

-Hospitalists serve as a central leader of the medical team that oversees inpatient care.
+A Hospitalist serves as a central leader of the medical team that oversees inpatient care services.
 Hospitalist physicians manage and take care of many conditions on their own such as congestive heart failure, chronic obstructive pulmonary disease exacerbations, diabetes, and pneumonia.
 However, they also consult other medical services such as cardiology, infectious disease, and pulmonary when the patient's health requires more directed care.
 Some patients may require multiple medical services to help with their care and oversee their health.
 It is the job of the hospitalists to request consults with other medical branches when necessary and coordinate patient care with other specialist doctors.

 Patient's conditions can quickly change throughout their hospital stay.
-For this reason, hospitalists continually monitor new test results.
+For this reason, a hospitalist doctor may continually monitor new test results.
 Additionally, they are available to answer nurse's questions, meet with patient's family members throughout the day, coordinate care with physical and respiratory therapy, work with dieticians to optimize nutritional meals, order follow up tests when necessary and perform patient education to focus on proper health.

 Does a Hospitalist Have a Medical Degree?